AI Summary of Peer-Reviewed Research

 Key points

-• The authors say blockchain certification can add value through authenticity, food safety, quality, and transparency.
+• The study examined blockchain certification as a way to add authenticity, food safety, quality, and transparency.

-• Consumer surveys and focus groups with consumers and experts were used to gather preferences, awareness, and willingness to pay.
+• Consumer surveys and focus groups were used to gather views from consumers, experts, and entrepreneurs.

 Disclosure